HighNESS Conceptual Design Report: Volume I: Design of the cold source

 \subsubsection{Second iteration}

-In the first iteration, all the optimizations and calculations were done where the FOM was the intensity for neutrons above \SI{4}{\angstrom}.
+In the first iteration, all the optimizations and calculations were done using the intensity for neutrons above \SI{4}{\angstrom} as FOM.
 This was a FOM meant to generally target cold neutrons in the early optimization steps.
 The second round of optimization was performed using the more elaborate FOMs, cf. \cref{tab:fom}.
-Moreover, a reentrant hole (REH) was introduced at the emission surface of the WP7 opening replacing the Be filter, providing a considerable gain in cold neutron intensity and brightness (see \cref{Section_Effect_BeFilter_REH})).
+The optimum size of the \ce{LD_2} moderator was found to be similar (45 cm width, 48.5 cm length, 24 cm height).
+A reentrant hole (REH) of 12.5 cm depth was introduced at the emission surface of the WP7 opening replacing the Be filter, providing a considerable gain in cold neutron intensity and brightness (see \cref{Section_Effect_BeFilter_REH})).
+The NNBAR opening is covered by an 11-cm thick Be filter.